wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.5.5 - 2013-07-31 =
+* fixed compatibility issue with WordPress 3.6 and latest jQuery
+* fixed general reply to email settings not applied to sign up confirmation email
+* fixed wild "Security failure during request." in the backend of some server configurations
+* fixed count issues on subscribers and list
+* fixed failing to send post notification newsletter preview with the tag [newsletter:post_title]
+* refactored export and import code
+* improved wysija's cron in order to respect better the delays between one scheduled task and another

 = 2.5.4 - 2013-07-13 =
 * fixed broken sending process when DKIM is activated but the openSSL php library goes missing